A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 \subsection{Paper Contributions and Outline}

 This paper presents a new sequential method to compute the bounds $(\underline{\Ic},\overline{\Ic})$ in \eqref{eq:boundsgene} with controlled precision.
 Our approach first stands on the construction of piecewise Gaussian upper and lower approximations for $\pi$, by relying on the powerful principle of majoration-minimization \cite{chouzenoux:hal-00789962,chouzenoux:hal-04250055,Sun2017}.
-We then design a recursive method, to compute upper and lower envelopes, from the set of piecewise approximations.
-Our approach hence yields the construction of two sequences of upper and lower bounds for the integral of interest \eqref{integral_interest}, with increasing, and controlled, accuracy, and both proved to converge to the exact integral value $\Ic$.
+We then design a recursive method to compute upper and lower envelopes, from the set of piecewise approximations.
+Our approach hence yields the construction of two sequences of upper and lower bounds for the integral of interest \eqref{integral_interest}, with increasing and controlled accuracy, and are both proved to converge to the exact integral value $\Ic$.
 Although integral $\mathcal{I}$ could be computed, in special cases of $\pi$, using known results such as the moments of truncated Gaussian distributions, our method applies more generally to any unnormalized distribution satisfying the assumptions detailed in Section~\ref{sec_compound}.
 We then specialize our method to the computation of bounds on the variance of an importance sampling estimator.
-Finally, we illustrate its practical effectiveness of our method, and compare it to the state-of-the-art envelope-based integration technique from \cite[Sec.5.4]{EvansSwartz2000}, in an application of statistical inference, namely a Bayesian classification problem.
+Finally, we illustrate the practical effectiveness of our method, and compare it to the state-of-the-art envelope-based integration technique from \cite[Sec.5.4]{EvansSwartz2000}, in an application of statistical inference, namely a Bayesian classification problem.
+The extension of the results to the multi-dimensional case is finally explored, relying on the properties of convex polyhedral cells and power diagrams.